-Those that have been following my blog over the years know my wife and I are big fans of dispersed camping for a host of reasons, including but not limited to:
+Those that have been following my blog over the years know my wife and I are big fans of dispersed camping.
+We do it for a host of reasons like:

 - It puts us close to the activities we want to enjoy on public land

 - You do not need reservations.
 Come and go on your schedule